haiwen/seafile-admin-docs/manual/deploy_pro/notification-server.md

 jwt_private_key = M@O8VWUb81YvmtWLHGB2I_V7di5-@0p(MF*GrE!sIws23F
 ```

-The nginx or Apache configuration of the cluster nodes should be the same.
+The nginx or Apache configuration of the cluster nodes should be the same, but forwarding requests to notification server node, instead of a local port.

 We generally recommend deploying notification server behind nginx, the notification server can be supported by adding the following nginx configuration: